smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_05.md

    ![This screenshot of the console window shows the output from connecting to mongo.](https://github.com/CloudLabs-MCW/MCW-Cloud-native-applications/blob/fix/Hands-on%20lab/local/ex1-step1.png?raw=true)

-2. Type the following command to create a Docker network named `fabmedical`:
+2. Run the following command to create a Docker network named `fabmedical`:

    ```
    docker network create fabmedical
    ```

 3. Run an instance of mongodb to use for local testing.